webbcam/tiflash/tests/README.md

 * **connection** - the full connection name of the device
 * **devicetype** - the full devicetype name of the device
 * **image** - the full path to the device specific image (.hex file)
-* **enabled** - boolean that enables/disables this device entry from being included in tests

 ## Core Tests